Find the legal advice you need while supporting the development of a new generation of lawyers. Find out if we’re a great fit for your organization.

 Leverage the skills, knowledge and energy of law students to increase the type and amount of services you provide to your organization’s clients.

 Access to legal services

 Gain access to highly motivated and committed law student volunteers that can provide legal research and writing, public legal information workshops and materials, and direct client assistance to your organization.

 What Types of Organizations Qualify for PBSC Assistance?

 To qualify for participation, an organization must be an incorporated, non-profit organization that offers public interest programs to the community or deals with issues of public interest in some other capacity.
 PBSC students may also work with lawyers that are doing pro bono work, or with various government agencies that are doing public interest work.

-If you are unsure that you may meet these requirements, please contact the PBSC Program Coordinator who will be happy to assist in determining whether PBSC can help your organization.
+If you are unsure that you may meet these requirements, please contact our PBSC Program Coordinator, who will be happy to assist in determining whether PBSC can help your organization.

 Important Dates & Deadlines